pmanko/openmrs-rfc-api/README.md

 the RFC apply to the whole frontend and we should make whatever changes are needed to our code, processes, and organization.

 ----

+## Proposed Modifications

+The RFC process for the Microfrontend Squad is hosted on this github project: https://github.com/openmrs/openmrs-rfc-frontend

+The process itself (write up a proposal, post it for review and comment, discuss, approve changes, merge) provides a solid framework for enacting change and driving development.
+However, Github has not the primary location for discussion in the OpenMRS community, and hosting the entire process on this site might impact visibility and community involvement.

+OpenMRS Talk has hosted such discussions in the past, and might be more suited for this type of discourse.

+Proposal:

+Use both the Github and OpenMRS Talk platforms to their strengths

+- Use the Github project as the repository for the RFC text
+- Publish the RFC text to OpenMRS Talk, and use the Talk page as a reference point and location for discussions.
+- Update the OpenMRS Talk post with each major version of the RFC text that incorporates the discussion from the previous round.
+- Connection to PRs and location for technical/dev-related discussion?